 The Company's revenue is derived from contracts to provide marine construction, dredging, turnkey concrete services, and other specialty services.
-The Company's projects are typically brief in duration and very rarely span a period of over one year.
+The Company's projects are typically brief in duration and usually span a period of less than one year.
 The Company determines the appropriate accounting treatment for each contract

 Performance obligations are promises in a contract to transfer distinct goods or services to the customer and are the unit of account under Topic 606.
-Each of the Company's contracts and related change orders typically represent a single performance obligation because the Company provides an integrated service and individual goods and services are not separately identifiable.
-Revenue is recognized over time because control of the promised goods and services are continuously transferred to the customer over the life of the contract.
+The Company's contracts and related change orders typically represent a single performance obligation because the Company provides an integrated service and individual goods and services are not separately identifiable.
+Revenue is recognized over time because control is continuously transferred to the customer.
 For contracts with multiple performance obligations, the Company allocates the contract's transaction price to each performance obligation using its best estimate of the stand-alone selling price of each distinct good or service.
 Progress is measured by the percentage of actual contract costs incurred to date to total estimated costs for each contract.
 This method is used because management considers contract costs incurred to be the best available measure of progress on these contracts.
 Contract costs include all direct costs, such as material and labor, and those indirect costs incurred that are related to contract performance such as payroll taxes and insurance.
 General and administrative costs are charged to expense as incurred.
 Upfront costs, such as costs to mobilize personnel and equipment prior to satisfying a performance obligation are capitalized and amortized over the contract performance period.

 Changes in job performance, job conditions and estimated profitability, including those arising from final contract settlements, may result in revisions to costs and reported revenue and are recognized in the period in which the revisions are determined.
 The effect of changes in estimates of contract revenue or contract costs is recognized as an adjustment to recognized revenue on a cumulative catch-up basis.
-When the Company anticipates a loss on a contract that is not yet complete, it recognizes the entire loss in the period in which such losses are determined.
+When losses on uncompleted contracts are anticipated, the entire loss is recognized in the period in which such losses are determined.
 Revenue is recorded net of any sales taxes collected and paid on behalf of the customer, if applicable.